RafaelMonarin/EndlessRunner_TesteLiga/README.md

   - Correção de bugs.

 # Tempo gasto com o projeto:
+- O projeto foi desenvolvido do dia 22 até o dia 27.
 - 22 - Início do projeto;
 - 27 - Fim do projeto;